chidiwilliams/buzz/README.md

 - Select a recording task, language, quality, and microphone.
 - Click Record.

-{% note %}

-**Note:** Transcribing audio using the default Whisper model is resource-intensive.
+> **Note:** Transcribing audio using the default Whisper model is resource-intensive.
 If your computer is unable to keep up with real-time transcription, consider enabling [GGML inference](#enable-ggml-inference).

-{% endnote %}

 | Field      | Options                                                                                                                                  | Default                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |